 n = input("Please enter your name: ")

 The input function allows the user to provide a prompt string.
 When the function is evaluated, the prompt is shown.
 The user of the program can enter the name and press return.
 When this happens the text that has been entered is returned from the input function, and in this case assigned to the variable n.
+Make sure you run this example a number of times and try some different names in the input box that appears.

 To modify our previous program, we will add an input statement to allow the user to enter the number of seconds.
 Then we will convert that string to an integer.
 From there the process is the same as before.
+To complete the example, we will print some appropriate output.

 The variable str_seconds will refer to the string that is entered by the user.
 As we said above, even though this string may be 7684, it is still a string and not a number.
 To convert it to an integer, we use the int function.
 The result is referred to by total_secs.
 Now, each time you run the program, you can enter a new value for the number of seconds to be converted.